No Mercy (1999): Event

-Triple H defeated Stone Cold Steve Austin in an Anything Goes match for the WWF Championship.
+Triple H defeated "Stone Cold" Steve Austin in an Anything Goes match for the WWF Championship.
 When Triple H attempted to use his sledgehammer against Austin, Vince McMahon grabbed it from him.
 They spent seven minutes of the match outside the ring, where Austin used a steel fence, trash can, and microphone as weapons.
 Once in the ring, both men attempted to end the match by utilizing their finishing maneuvers.
 Back outside of the ring, Austin threw Triple H into both the steel ring stairs and the announce table, causing him to bleed profusely.
 Near the end of the match, The Rock, bandaged from his injuries earlier in the night, came down to the ringside carrying the sledgehammer.
 Although he was aiming at Triple H, he accidentally hit Austin with the weapon.
-Triple H performed a Pedigree on Rock and pinned Austin to retain the WWF Championship.
+Triple H performed a Pedigree on The Rock and pinned Austin to retain the WWF Championship.
 After the match, Austin and Triple H continued to fight into the backstage area, where Chyna picked Triple H up in a limousine and drove away.